joshuagryphon/plastid/docs/source/concepts/coordinates.rst

          \ell = end - start + 1 = 16 - 11 + 1 = 6

  #.
-In contrast, in  a *half-open* coordinate system, the end coordinate is defined as the
+In contrast, in  a :term:`half-open` coordinate system, the end coordinate
+    is defined as the
     first position **NOT** included in the feature.
-In a 0-indexed, half-open representation, the XbaI site woudl start at position 11, and end at position 17.
+In a :term:`0-indexed`, :term:`half-open` representation, the XbaI site starts at position 11, and ends at position 17.
 In this case, the length of the feature equals:

      .. math::